stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (cnguyen77-stat6250): What is the good format to write SAS statements when writing and editing SAS programs?
 - *Answer* (cnguyen77-stat6250): Although you can write SAS statements in almost any format, a consistent layout enhances readability and enables you to understand the program's purpose.
 It's a good idea to begin DATA and PROC steps in column one, to indent statements within a step, to begin RUN statements in column one, and to include a RUN statement after every DATA step or PROC step.
 - *Question* (shatcher4-stat6250): Why should you write SAS statements in a consistent layout?
+- *Answer* (sbagdi-stat6250): A consistent layout enhances readability and enables us to understand program's purpose.
 - *Question* (jbettonville-stat6250): The text mentions that it is a "good idea" to add a RUN statement after every DATA or PROC step; does this phrasing suggest that there are circumstances under which the absence of a RUN statement after a DATA or PROC step would not cause the program to fail?
 - *Answer* (jbettonville-stat6250): If there is another PROC or DATA step after the PROC or DATA step that does not have a RUN statement, the second statement will execute.
 However, if there is no RUN statement at the end of the final PROC or DATA step, the final step will continue to run.
 - *Question* (aamiri2-stat6250): What are the advantages of editing SAS programs in the Enhanced Editor?